You know change is in the air when one of the nation's largest foundations releases a video of its President dancing on tables in the C-suite.

 Darren Walker - the Ford Foundation's first openly gay African-American president - stepped into his job just over a year ago.
 And he is bringing with him new more open cultural values.

 In this wonderful social media video he breaks cultural norms by dancing his way through the prestigious and usually quite formal Ford Foundation building, while a few staff look on like he's crazy.
 It's a great juxtaposition of new and old philanthropic worlds colliding within one of the giants of philanthropy.

-Having worked with the Ford Foundation for about 15 years, first as a grantee and most recently as a culture consultant, I was thrilled by the video’s release.
+Having worked with the Ford Foundation for fifteen years, first as a grantee and most recently as a culture consultant, I was thrilled by the video's release.

 Ten years ago Darren Walker would not have had permission to be the kind of leader he is today.
 He is both a pioneer and also a symbol of deeper changes happening in philanthropy and across the work world allowing people to be more authentic, more real and ultimately more human.